-The Excel Substitute function replaces occurrences of a search text string, within an original text string, with the supplied replacement text.
+The Excel Substitute function replaces one or more instances of a given text string, within an original text string.

 Where the function arguments are:

 |text||-||The original text string containing the text to be replaced.|